More security for your data and applications—without added hassles for your customers

-Real-time monitoring and alerts
+Mitigate threats with real-time monitoring and alerts

-Deploy it on-premises or in the cloud
+Deploy on-premises or on Azure

-Works with Office 365, Salesforce, and more
+Use with Office 365, Salesforce, and more

 Multi-Factor Authentication for Office 365 helps secure access to Office 365 applications at no additional cost.
-Multi-Factor Authentication is also available with Azure Active Directory Premium and thousands of Software-as-a-Service (SaaS) applications, including Salesforce, Dropbox, and other popular services.
+Multi-Factor Authentication is also available with Azure Active Directory Premium and thousands of software-as-a-service (SaaS) applications, including Salesforce, Dropbox, and other popular services.

 Build it into your applications